kshardha/cicdnewman/README.md

       </p></details><p/>

-  * Repeat these steps to make and save single get request to the second endpoint, i.e. {{apigw-root}}/two
+  * Repeat these steps to make and save single get request to the second endpoint, i.e., {{apigw-root}}/two
   * Your Postman Collection should now be saved with 2 get requests for 2 endpoints.

       <details><summary>Screenshot: Postman Collection with 2 get requests</summary><p>